 That’s okay.
 With a bit of self-determination, you can learn to sing with online courses.

-So, if you are more in tune to learning on your own, I highly suggest you check out Singorama here.
+So, if you are more in tune to learning on your own, I highly suggest you check out my complete Singorama review here.

 Come again soon & keep on singing! – Bob